Toward solving the cosmological constant problem by embedding: Discussion and conclusion

 As we have pointed out, operators of dimension greater than $4$ are not surprising from the perspective of string theory, in fact they are ubiquitous.
 Hence it would be expected that the high energy completion of a standard model type Lagrangian involve such operators.
 As we have shown, any renormalizable models with a cosmological constant problem has an infinite class of extensions that solve this problem.
 Thus it is quite conceivable that some of these extremal solutions coincide with members of the vast landscape of string vacua.
 To find such a solution we need not explore the entire string theory landscape statistically, rather we only need to search for string compactification with the properties specified above.

-Assuming that string theory is the only viable UV completion of the standard model, one could be lead to the extreme point of view that the observation of the cosmological constant problem is phenomenological evidence for string theory.
+Hence we have provided a scenario by which a renormalizable quantum field theory may be extended to solve the cosmological constant problem.
+While it seems unlikely that this solution can withstand all possible scrutiny, we do believe we have made progress in finding a deeper understanding of the problem and hope our work will spark further discussion.
+Assuming there exists a viable UV completion of the standard model, one could be lead to the extreme point of view that the observational lack of a Planck size cosmological constant is phenomenological evidence for such a UV completion.